GabrielvMarinho/Obsidian/Tech/Programming/Programming Languages/Python/Python Internal/Walrus operator.md

     process(line)
 ```

-the walrus operator can have performance benefits, on like database queries or something like this.
+the walrus operator can have performance benefits, on database queries or something like this.